AnnaAxelsson051/Swedish-Succession-Law-Guide/README.md

-# Law Firm Website
+# CHASIT LAW

 [Link to published site](https://annaaxelsson051.github.io/Law-Firm-website/)

+---

 ## Description

-This is an informative law firm webpage that allows users to find extensive information about succession law, providing a convenient, efficient and cost free solution for legal information needs.
+This is an informative law firm webpage that allows users to find extensive information about swedish succession law, providing a convenient, efficient and cost free solution for legal information needs.
 The user can also choose to contact the firm staff for further consultation.
-The webpage is built with mobile first and is responsive on larger screens as well as tablets and mobile phones - where the menu folds into a burger menu.
+The webpage is built with mobile first and is responsive on larger screens as well as tablets and mobile phones - On smaller screens the menu folds into a burger menu.
 The goal was to learn HTML, CSS and JavaScript and contruct something of public service use.

 ## Technologies used

 - HTML
 - CSS
 - Vanilla JavaScript
+- Responsivity
+- Mobile first
 - Animations
 - Grids
-- Responsivity
-- Mobile first

 ---
 ![Screenshot 2023-05-25 at 20 53 06](https://github.com/AnnaAxelsson051/E-Commerce-Store-Labb3/assets/103879144/30362d20-f603-484e-b26b-42e1e91aa042)